-Situated in the posh locality of South Delhi, i.e. Chhatarpur, Chhatarpur Temple is dedicated to Goddess Katyayani, a part of Navadurga.
-Founded by Baba Sant Nagpal Ji in 1974, the temple is the second largest in all of India after Akshardham Temple (which is also in Delhi).
+Situated in Chhatarpur, South Delhi, Chhatarpur Temple is dedicated to Goddess Katyayani, a part of Navadurga.
+Founded by Baba Sant Nagpal Ji in 1974, the temple is the second largest in India after Akshardham Temple (which is also in Delhi).
 Popular for its fabulous lattice screen work (jaali design), the shrine is a masterpiece of spectacular architecture which is an amalgamation of South and North Indian designs.

 Compare quotes from upto 3 travel agents for free

-One of the oldest Kali temples in Delhi, the Kali Bari Temple was constructed after years of demands of the Bengali population in Delhi.
-Located in Connaught Place, the temple is very close to the Laxminarayan Temple.
+One of the oldest Kali temples in Delhi, the Kali Bari Temple is located in Connaught Place, very close to the Laxminarayan Temple.
 An interesting fact about the temple - Subhash Chandra Bose was the first President of the Kali Bari Mandir.
 Durga Puja, a sacred festival for the Bengalis is celebrated very popularly here.
-The regular transitions and customs are followed religiously while celebrating the Durga Puja.
 There has been no change in the rituals of the Puja since 1936!
-The centre of Delhi’s oldest Durga Puja celebrations - this temple sees an upliftment in the environment between October-November every year.

 The Nili Chhatri temple is situated at Nigambodh Ghat in Delhi, on the banks of the famous Yamuna River.
-The 5300 years old temple is located in the market segment around the Salimgarh Fort.
 It is believed that the Nili Chhatri temple was built by the oldest Pandava, Yudhistir.
 A famous ritual Ashwamedha - a horse sacrifice followed by a Vedic recitation was said to be performed in this temple.
-Under the blue dome of this temple, the people worship the holy Lord Shiva.
-This temple is visited by people from New Delhi and outside on important days like Mahashivratri, Basant Panchami and Shravan Mass to gain salvation, wealth and well being.
-On these auspicious days, the devotees offer Lord Shiva Bel-Patri, milk and flowers to show respect and celebrate the importance of these days.
+Under the blue dome, the people worship the holy Lord Shiva.
+It is most visited during Mahashivratri, Basant Panchami and Shravan Mass.
+On these auspicious days, the devotees offer Lord Shiva Bel-Patri, milk and flowers.

 The Yogmaya Temple, also known as the Jogmaya temple, is located in Mehrauli, New Delhi.
 It is dedicated to Goddess Yogmaya, sister of Lord Krishna.
 This sacred place is more than 5000 years old and has been destroyed multiple times during the Sultanate and Mughal periods.
-Despite attacks, the temple remains intact and sees thousands of devotees every year.
-The temple is also famous for its inter-faith festival, Phoolwalon-ki-sair Festival.
+The temple is famous for its inter-faith festival, Phoolwalon-ki-sair Festival.
 Started in 1812, it's one of Delhi's oldest religious traditions.
-After being re-built in 1827, the temple remains home to Durga’s incarnation, Yogmaya and is fondly visited by hundreds of visitors every day.

 Located on Palam Marg, New Delhi, the Uttara Swami Malai Mandir is a temple dedicated to Lord Swaminatha.
-Revered mostly by the South Indian population in the city, the construction began on 8th September, 1965.
 The temple is famous for its Tamil Architecture.
 Also known as Malai Mandir, it is the most popular south Indian temple in Delhi.
-Apart from the main temple, the Hindu complex also houses separate temples for the mother, father and elder brother of Lord Swaminathan.
-Another interesting fact about this feature is that it is constructed entirely out of Granite!
+The temple complex also houses separate temples for the mother, father and elder brother of Lord Swaminathan.

 The beautiful temple of Uttara Guruvayurappan Temple is located in East Delhi.
-This temple dedicated to Lord Krishna is one of the major attractions for devotees in and out of the city.
+It is dedicated to Lord Krishna.
 Founded on 17th May 1983, the temple is looked after by the Malayali and Tamilian communities of Delhi.
 The entrance of the temple has two Gopuras on either side with two separate chambers for Lord Krishna and Bhagvati.
 They also have smaller chambers for Shiva, Ganpati and a replica in honour of the Naga Devatas.
-In addition to this, the temple also has holy items, scripts and texts from the past, which make this a major tourist as well as religious attraction.

 Do share your experience or views on these temples in the Nation's capital in the comment section below.